 Pre-announcement: Call for rotating modules

-Additionally, teams of researchers are invited to apply to field around 30 questions on a single topic - the chosen proposals make up two rotating modules that are fielded in each round.
+Additionally, teams of researchers are invited to apply to field up to 30 questions on a single topic - two successful applications become the rotating modules that are fielded in each round.

 Each rotating module covers a single academic and/or policy concern within Europe and is primarily drafted by an external cross-national team whose proposal is chosen by the Scientific Advisory Board (SAB).

 The chosen Question Module Design Teams (QDTs) will then work closely with the Core Scientific Team (CST) to develop their rotating modules.

 Applications will be invited for new topics and repeat modules.

 New modules may either cover a wholly new topic to the ESS or cover a topic or module that has previously been included but using a different approach.

 Repeat modules provide an opportunity to explore how attitudes and behaviour towards a given topic may have changed over time.

 At least two-thirds of the items in the repeat module must be administered in an identical formal to those in the earlier module.